simonbe/docs/GettingStartedJobTechTaxonomy.md

 ## Short introduction
-The JobTech Taxonomy API is divided into three sections Main, Specific Types and Suggesters,
+The JobTech Taxonomy API is divided into three sections Main, Specific Types and Suggesters.

 The Main section contains the core functionalities of the API like retrieving concepts (words) from different taxonomies.
 It also has endpoints helping you to track and react to changes in the taxonomies.

-The Specific Types contains typed endpoints for taxonomies that contains specific fields like statistical codes for SSYK and SNI.
+The Specific Types section contains typed endpoints for taxonomies that has specific fields like statistical codes for SSYK and SNI.

-The Suggesters section contains endpoints that helps end users finding values from the taxonomies when they are creating structured data with concepts from the taxonomies.
+The Suggesters section contains endpoints that helps end users finding values from the taxonomies when they are creating structured data based on the taxonomies.

 For example there is an autocomplete endpoint that suggest concepts that can assist users creating CVs or job ads.

 For a more in depth documentation about Jobtech Taxonomy please see this guide: